-LINCOLN PARISH DETENTION CENTER RUSTON, LOUISIANA NOTES TO BUDGETARY COMPARISON SCHEDULES FOR THE YEAR ENDED DECEMBER 31, 2015
+LINCOLN PARISH DETENTION CENTER RUSTON, LOUISIANA NOTES TO BUDGETARY COMPARISON SCHEDULE FOR THE YEAR ENDED DECEMBER 31, 2016

-Budgetary practices of the Center include public notice of the proposed budget, public inspection of the proposed budget, and public hearings on the budget.
+Budgetary practices of the Center include public notice of the proposed budget, public inspection of the proposed budget and public hearings on the budge.
 Budgets are prepared on a modified accrual basis of accounting.

-The board is authorized to transfer budget amounts within a function by object classification; however, any revisions that after the total expenditures of any function must be approved by the board.
+The Board is authorized to transfer budget amounts within a function by object classification; however, any revisions that alter the total expenditures of any function must be approved by the Board.
 Budgeted amounts shown in the accompanying financial statements include original adopted budget amounts and all subsequent amendments.

-The board approves total budget appropriations, is authorized to transfer budget amounts between departments within any fund, and alters the total appropriations of any fund.
-Therefore, the level of budgetary responsibility is by total appropriations; however for report purposes, this level has expanded to a functional basis.
+The Board approves total appropriations, is authorized to transfer budget amounts between departments within any fund, and alters the total appropriations of any fund.
+Therefore, the level of budgetary responsibility is by total appropriations; however, for report purposes, this level has been expanded to a functional basis.

-Unused appropriations for all of the above annually budgeted funds lapse at the end of the year.
+Unused appropriations lapse at the end of the year.